danielafriyie/raccy/README.md

-# SCRAWLER
+# RACCY

 ### OVERVIEW
-Scrawler is a multithreaded web scraping library based on selenium with built in ORM feature.
+Raccy is a multithreaded web scraping library based on selenium with built in ORM feature.
 It can be used for a wide range of purposes, from data mining to monitoring and automated testing.
 Currently the ORM feature supports only SQLite Database.